Nachtrotechnik/prestudy/progress/week1_progress.md

 2. **OOP Architecture:** What are the benefits of using abstract validation methods vs. concrete implementations?
 3. **Code Quality:** How does the ValidationResult object design improve maintainability?
 4. **Learning Process:** What was the most challenging part of implementing node insertion, and how did you overcome it?
+5. **Validation System:** How does the abstract validation pattern make the code more extensible and maintainable?
+6. **Error Handling:** What are the advantages of returning ValidationResult objects instead of throwing exceptions?

 ---